Opportunities for Bonded Medical Scholars

 The Bonded Medical Program aims to provide more Australian trained doctors where there are workforce shortages, particularly in rural and remote Australia.

 There are two schemes under the Bonded Medical Program; the Medical Rural Bonded Scholarship (MRBS) scheme and the Bonded Medical Places (BMP) scheme.

-A new Bonded Medical Program will commence on 1 January 2020, with existing participants able to opt in to the new arrangements.
-From 1 January 2020, all new applicants to the Bonded Medical Program will enter under the new arrangements.
+A new Bonded Medical Program commenced on 1 January 2020, with existing participants able to opt in to the new arrangements.

 To support the new arrangements for the Bonded Medical Program, the Australian Government Department of Health has developed an innovative IT system, the Bonded Return of Service System (BRoSS).

 Key features of the reforms are:

 - a consistent three year Return of Service Obligation (RoSO).
 BMP participants who have a 12 month RoSO will keep this under the new arrangements;